Noncommutative Lightcones from Quantum SO(2,1) Conformal Groups: The lightcone in 2+1 dimensions as a homogeneous space

 This factorization is appropriate for constructing the future and past lightcones as SO(2,1) homogeneous spaces in the form ${\cal L}_\pm = \Conf(1)/$K since by acting with a generic $\text{SO}_+(2,1)$ element \eqref{Conf(1) element} on the lightlike vector \eqref{Eq:StabilizerVector}, the action of K, factorized to the right, leaves $v^a_\pm$ invariant, thus generating a pair of two-dimensional surfaces parametrized by the group parameters $\tau$ and $\lambda$ only.

 Given the local coordinates $\tau$, $\lambda$, and $\sigma$, the group axioms of SO(2,1) can be encoded into a binary multiplication law

 an inverse map

 and the specification of the coordinates of the identity element $g(0,0,0) = e$.
+The inverse element can be expressed in our parametrization provided that $e^\lambda - \tau\sigma\neq 0$.
 The multiplication map \eqref{composition law conf(1)} allows the calculation of the left- and right-invariant vector fields associated with the Lie algebra generators $\T$, $\D$, and $\K$ in the coordinates $\tau$, $\lambda$, $\sigma$

-It is important to realize that the coordinates $\tau$, $\lambda$, $\sigma$ do not cover all of $\text{SO}_+(2,1)$.
+It is important to realize that the coordinates $(\tau,\lambda,\sigma)$ do not cover all of $\text{SO}_+(2,1)$.
 In fact, the spatial rotations by $\pi$ given by

 can only be reached through \eqref{Conf(1) element} with a singular choice of coordinates: $\tau \to \infty$, $\sigma \to \infty$, and $\lambda \to \infty$, in such a way that $e^{-\lambda} \tau^2 \to 1$ and $e^{-\lambda} \sigma^2 \to 1$.
 Therefore, all transformations that involve such a $\pi$ rotation will belong to the boundary of our coordinate patch, and we can reach them by multiplying a regular group element of the form \eqref{Conf(1) element} by the matrix \eqref{pi rotation matrix}.
+The converse is also true: by multiplying two regular group elements, one can end up on the boundary of the coordinate patch.
+This feature appears in the group law \eqref{composition law conf(1)}, which becomes singular whenever $\tau_2\sigma_1=1$.

 Notice also that SO(2,1) has two connected components: $\text{SO}_+(2,1)$, the orthochronous component, and $\text{SO}_-(2,1)$, the non-orthochronous one.
 The three-dimensional representation of the elements of the latter can be obtained from \eqref{Conf(1) element} by multiplying $g(\tau,\lambda,\sigma)$ by the matrix